A low discrepancy sequence on graphs

 \begin{theorem} Let $G(x,y)\ge 0$ for all $x,y\in\XX$, $\{a_k\}$ be a Leja sequence with respect to $G$, $\nu^*\in \mathcal{P}_+$ be an equilibrium measure for $G$, and $f$ be in the range of $G$.
 Then \be \left|\int_\XX fd\nu^*-\frac{1}{n}\sum_{k=0}^{n-1}f(a_k)\right|\le \frac{3\tn G\tn}{n+1}\left\|\mathcal{D}_G(f)\right\|_1. \ee \end{theorem}

-\begin{rem} {\rm We note that the rate of convergence of the equal weight quadrature formulas is much faster than what is expected for quasi-Monte Carlo methods, demonstrating that the sequence of Leja points is a low discrepancy sequence in the sense of \cite{dick2010digital}.
+\begin{rem} {\rm In contrast to the estimates given in \cite{linderman2020numerical, vahidian2020coresets}, our estimates do not require the function $f$ to be band-limited. } \end{rem} \begin{rem} {\rm We note that the rate of convergence of the equal weight quadrature formulas is much faster than what is expected for quasi-Monte Carlo methods, demonstrating that the sequence of Leja points is a low discrepancy sequence in the sense of \cite{dick2010digital}.
 It is not clear what conditions on the matrix $G$ will ensure an equilibrium measure in $\mathcal{P}_+$.
 In Section~\ref{bhag:construction}, we will give a variety of possible constructions to modify either an arbitrary matrix or a matrix with certain properties to ensure that any given vector $\nu^*\in \mathcal{P}_+$ is an equilibrium measure of the resulting matrix.
 Thus, rather than taking the viewpoint that $G$ is given and $\nu^*$ is its equilibrium measure, we will start with $\nu^*$ and construct $G$ with $\nu^*$ as the equilibrium measure.
 Then the Leja sequence depends upon $\nu^*$ via $G$.

 } \end{rem}